 Is Coal Ash Dangerous?

+One has to ask whether the North Carolina coal ash cleanup is dangerous for workers.
 Coal ash is the product of a coal-fired power plant.
 It can contain arsenic, selenium, lead, and mercury, and it’s typically stored in pits on the site of these power plants.
 The Environmental Protection Agency has found that living next to a coal ash disposal site can increase the risk of cancer and other illnesses.
 In fact, if you live near a wet ash pond and get your drinking water from a well, your risk of getting cancer increases to a 1 in 50 chance.

 Workers Still Suffering From 2008 Cleanup

 In the cleanup following the 2008 spill in Tennessee, 900 people were employed to remove the pollution.
 The spill turned into a fine dust that shifted in the wind and sparkled like glitter.
 Drivers were shrouded with thick, gray clouds of ash, engulfing their trucks so they could barely see past their hoods.
-In Associated Press interviews, workers like these drivers claimed they had a clean bill of health before their jobs started.
+In interviews, workers like these drivers claimed they had a clean bill of health before their jobs started.
 After spending some time deep in the bowels of ash cleanup, however, they started to suffer from unexpected symptoms.

 The workers referred to these symptoms as the “coal ash flu.”
 They suffered from strange lesions and fish-like skin flaking off in scales.
 They told the Associated Press that at least 40 workers had died, some gruesomely coughing up blood and collapsing.